catswords-social/policy/site_extended_description_EN.md

 [Korean version available](site_extended_description.md)

-Catswords Colosseum (catswords.social) is a social media server (hereinafter referred to as "instance") where anyone can freely join and participate.
+Catswords Colosseum (catswords.social) is a social media server (hereinafter referred to as "server") where anyone can freely join and participate.

 In case of issues during the use of 'Catswords Colosseum,' please refer to the emergency contact information below.